Evidence review

 What else stacks onto the price

 Read for these: separate membership or "platform" fees, consultation charges billed apart from the medication, lab-work fees, and shipping.
 The cleanest providers fold everything into one all-in monthly number.
 When they don't, add the extras before you compare.
+Concentration is worth asking about too, not just price: compounded vials vary by compounder, and the FDA has tied that variability directly to real dosing errors when patients assume their vial matches a number they saw quoted elsewhere.

 Compounded vs brand-name on cost